In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 Test driver for Jordan, Prost, McLaren & Ferrari.
 Also raced for Sauber & HRT pic.twitter.com/eaOny0HZG3

-After being replaced by Red Bull junior Enrique Bernoldi, de la Rosa spent the 2001 and 2002 seasons at Jaguar next to Eddie Irvine.
+After being replaced by Enrique Bernoldi, de la Rosa joined Eddie Irvine at Jaguar.

-Not much changed in terms of race results for the Spanish driver, with his best result being a fifth-place finish during the 2001 Italian Grand Prix.
+Not much changed in terms of race results for the Spanish driver, with a best result of fifth at the 2001 Italian Grand Prix.

 After leaving Jaguar, de la Rosa would once again become a test driver, this time for McLaren.

-This would eventually provide him with opportunities, firstly when Juan Pablo Montoya injured himself in 2005.
+This would eventually provide him with opportunities, such as when Juan Pablo Montoya injured himself in 2005.
 De la Rosa would go on equall his best finish of fifth place in that year’s Bahrain Grand Prix.

-When Montoya decided to quit F1 midway through 2006, de la Rosa was elevated to into the cockpit, and repaid the faith shown in him as he finished second in the 2006 Hungarian Grand Prix.
+When Montoya decided to quit F1 midway through 2006, de la Rosa was elevated to into the cockpit.
+The Spaniard repaid the faith shown in him, as he finished second in the 2006 Hungarian Grand Prix.

-Even though he’d scored 19 points in a respectable seven races, de la Rosa was demoted to the test driver role and would stay with McLaren until the end of 2009, despite his involvement in the 2007 Spygate scandal.
+Even though he’d scored 19 points in a respectable seven races, De la Rosa was demoted to the test driver role.
+Despite his involvement in the 2007 Spygate scandal, he would stay at McLaren until the end of 2009.

 Here's #F1's own #SpyGate from 2007: Mike Coughlan (McLaren) receivied documents from Nigel Stepney (Ferrari).
 Fernando Alonso & Pedro de la Rosa were charged with email evidence and McLaren were fined $100k & disqualified from the constructors' title fight. pic.twitter.com/J96Khimwah

-The Spaniard was then given one more chance in F1 with Sauber 2010, but was replaced by Nick Heidfeld due to a lack of performance.
+He was then given one more chance in F1 with Sauber 2010, but was replaced by Nick Heidfeld due to a lack of race pace.

-He’d make one more appearance for the Swiss team during the 2011 Canadian Grand Prix to replace the injured Sergio Perez before spending his final season with backmarkers HRT in 2012.
+He’d make one more appearance for the Swiss team during the 2011 Canadian Grand Prix to replace the injured Sergio Perez.
+His final season in F1 was spend racing for backmarkers HRT in 2012.

-Pedro de la Rosa returned to the test driver role once more, first with Scuderia Ferrari between 2013 and 2014 and then with Team Aguri during Season Two of the FIA Formula E Championship.
+Pedro de la Rosa returned to the test driver role once more, first with Scuderia Ferrari between 2013 and 2014.
+He then joined Team Aguri during Season Two of the FIA Formula E Championship.

 More recently, Pedro has worked with the DS Techeetah team as a Technical and Sporting advisor.